stlanier/Flatiron-School-Module-3-Project/README.md

 Of the raw data of 303 patients, 6 had null values in either `ca` or `thal`; for this being so few instances of missing data, those data points were just dropped, making a total of 297 data points.

-The original labels, ranging from 0, no heart disease, to 4, the most advanced stage of heart disease, were redesigned to range from `0`, no heart disease, and the original values of [1, 4] were squished into a single category, `1`, "presence of heart disease."
+The original labels, ranging from 0, no heart disease, to 4, the most advanced stage of heart disease, were redesigned to range from `0`, no heart disease, and the original values of 1, 2, 3, and 4 were squished into a single category, `1`, "presence of heart disease."

 Features were standardized and then analyzed for correlation among each other using a Pearson correlation heatmap.
 Simultaneously, a random forest was trained to evaluate feature importance, with `thalach`, `cp`, `thal`, and `ca` taking the top four spots.